Mingdi Fengyun Lu: Plot summary

 The story is set in 13th-century China during the wars between the Song, Jin and Mongol empires.
 The wulin has mobilised to form a militia to defend the Song Empire, while the Mongols and Jin Empire have also established a secret alliance targeting the militia.

-Han Dawei sends his daughter Han Peiying from Luoyang to Yangzhou to marry Gu Xiaofeng under an old family arrangement.
+Han Dawei, a prominent figure in the wulin, sends his daughter, Han Peiying, to Yangzhou to marry Gu Xiaofeng according to an arrangement made by their families.
 However, Gu Xiaofeng loves Xi Yujin, who kidnaps Han Peiying to stop the marriage.
-Xi Yujin treats Han Peiying kindly, persuading her to withdraw.
+Xi Yujin treats Han Peiying kindly and manages to convince her to withdraw.
 Returning home, Han Peiying befriends Gong Jinyun and Gongsun Pu, who are already engaged to each other.

-Back in Luoyang, Han Dawei is accused of betraying the wulin by Gu Xiaofeng's uncle Ren Tianwu, who takes charge of escorting the treasure found in the Han residence to the militia.
-Ren Tianwu turns out to be a Mongol spy, leading the convoy into a Mongol ambush that leaves Gu Xiaofeng presumed dead.
+Back in Luoyang, Han Dawei is accused of betraying the wulin by Gu Xiaofeng's uncle, Ren Tianwu, who is secretly a spy working for the Mongols.
+Ren Tianwu leads the convoy escorting treasure to the militia into an ambush that apparently kills Gu Xiaofeng.
 Believing Gu Xiaofeng lost, Xi Yujin marries Xin Longsheng.
 Their marriage fails when they cannot consummate it after Xin Longsheng is poisoned during his wedding by a woman he scorned before.
 Meanwhile, Gu Xiaofeng survives and later reunites with Han Peiying; she forgives him for cancelling their arranged marriage and they remain on good terms.

-Han Dawei, rescued from captivity, discovers that his vengeful ex-lover Xin Rouyi was behind his wife's death.
-Their confrontation is interrupted by Gong Zhaowen, who cripples Xin Rouyi and forces her to teach him her poison-based skills.
-Seeking power, Gong Zhaowen pledges allegiance to the Mongols, prompting his daughter Gong Jinyun to leave him.
+After being rescued from captivity, Han Dawei discovers that his vengeful ex-lover, Xin Rouyi, is behind his wife's death and confronts her.
+Their confrontation is interrupted by Gong Zhaowen, a formidable martial artist who cripples Xin Rouyi and forces her to teach him her poison-based skills.
+Seeking power, Gong Zhaowen pledges allegiance to the Mongols, prompting his daughter, Gong Jinyun, to leave him.

 Xin Longsheng, manipulated by Jin agents, tries to force Gong Zhaowen to surrender an antidote that could cure him of his poisoning, but falls into a ravine and is saved by Che Wei.
-Ashamed of his past misdeeds, Xin Longsheng reforms and falls in love with Che Wei's daughter Che Qi.
+Ashamed of his past misdeeds, Xin Longsheng reforms and falls in love with Che Qi, Che Wei's daughter.

-Meanwhile, Gu Xiaofeng and Han Peiying, having endured numerous trials, grow close and join their wulin allies to thwart a Mongol-backed coup in the Jin capital Zhongdu.
+Meanwhile, Gu Xiaofeng and Han Peiying, having endured numerous trials, grow close and join their wulin allies to thwart a coup in the Jin capital Zhongdu.
 Xi Yujin, disillusioned after her failed marriage, later finds new happiness with Zhao Yihang.
-Gong Zhaowen, having fallen into a state of zouhuorumo from practising Xin Rouyi's poison-based skills, is cured by his son-in-law Gongsun Pu and repents.
+Gong Zhaowen, having fallen into a state of zouhuorumo from practising Xin Rouyi's poison-based skills, is cured by his son-in-law, Gongsun Pu, and repents.

 At the turn of the year, the wulin unites to defeat the Mongol–Jin forces, halting an invasion.
 Peace is temporarily restored, and the surviving couples celebrate their marriages.